overload-development-community/olmod/README.md

 #### What does it do

-- Shows a modified indicator in the main menu

 - Allows access to the unfinished Monsterball multiplayer mode (with tweaks by terminal).
   The Monsterball multiplayer mode only works when both server and clients run olmod.